 If your car or washing machine breaks down, are you really facing a financial emergency?
 Could you take the bus or use a launderette until payday, when you could pay for repairs out of your discretionary budget?

-Short-term lenders are set up to help people in emergency situations – however, statistics from the Debt Advisory Centre show that less than half of payday loans are taken out to cover emergencies.
-Up to a quarter of emergency loans are used to fund holidays or other treats.
+Short-term lenders are set up to help people in emergencies.
+However, the Debt Advisory Centre statistics show that less than half of payday loans are taken out to cover emergencies.
+Instead, up to a quarter of emergency loans are used to fund holidays or other treats.

 It’s important to remember that short-term payday loans aren’t designed to help you make frivolous purchases.